 Wild horses roaming freely in the American West symbolize the great American spirit.
 The sight of these strong, beautiful creatures has inspired poets, artists, and countless other Americans over the last two and a half centuries.
 However, the future of these iconic animals is in serious peril.
 Between two and five million mustangs once roamed free in the Midwest and West in the mid-1800s.
 There are an estimated 85,000 wild horses and burros in the United States.
 In Arizona alone, where more than 500,000 wild horses lived in 1915, the number has been reduced to a mere 530 horses.

 In 1971, Congress enacted the Wild and Free-Roaming Horses and Burros Act, which made it illegal to capture, brand, harass or kill any American wild horse or burro.
 At the time, it was a landmark decision applauded by animal-rights organizations and activists throughout the country.
 However, since its enactment, the Act has progressively been enforced less.
 In fact now, the government agency charged with enforcing the Act and protecting mustangs, the U.S. Department of Interior’s Bureau of Land Management (BLM), removes thousands of them each year from federal land.
 The BLM claims it is “managing the population” so ranchers can graze their cattle on the same land.
 Using low-flying helicopters, BLM workers capture and corral the wild horses and store them in government holding facilities.
 Many are killed in the process, particularly pregnant mares and young foals.
-The surviving horses are put up for auction for a little over a hundred dollars each.
-The majority are not adopted, and many end up being shipped to slaughter.
+The surviving horses are either held captive in overcrowded pens, sold, or put up for adoption in the BLM’s Adoption Incentive Program (AIP).
+Unfortunately many horses adopted out thru the AIP end up at slaughter auctions.
 These once wild and free animals usually spend the rest of their lives in cramped holding pens or, even worse, are killed for their meat.
 Currently, approximately 50,000 wild horses are being held in federal holding facilities.

 Every wild horse that has fallen victim to the BLM’s population management is a lost icon of the freedom and untamed beauty that symbolizes the American Dream.
 Americans must stand up and demand an end to this practice before it’s too late.